oemof/exerpy/docs/exergy_analysis.rst

 *******************************

 Energy is a concept of the first law of thermodynamics.
 It cannot be destroyed.
-But regarding the design and analysis of thermal systems, the idea that something can be destroyed is useful.
+However, when it comes to the design and analysis of thermal systems, the idea that something can be destroyed becomes useful.
 According to the second law of thermodynamics, the conversion of heat and internal energy into work is limited.
 This constraint and the idea of destruction are applied to introduce a new concept: "Exergy".

-Exergy can be destroyed due to irreversibility and is able to describe the quality of different energy forms.
-The difference in quality of different forms of energy shall be illustrated by the following example.
+Exergy can be destroyed due to irreversibilities.
+It is also able to describe the quality of different energy forms.
+The difference in energy quality can be illustrated by the following example.
 1 kJ of electrical energy is clearly more valuable than 1 kJ of energy in a glass of water at ambient temperature :cite:`Bejan1996`.

 In literature, exergy is defined as follows: